OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-46.md

 “The swift cannot flee nor the warrior escape.
 In the north by the River Euphrates they have stumbled and fallen.

 ## Jeremiah 46:7
-Who is this that rises like the Nile, like rivers of surging waters?
+Who is this that rises like the Nile, like rivers of turbulent waters?

 ## Jeremiah 46:8
 Egypt rises like the Nile, like rivers whose waters surge.
 She says, ‘I will rise and cover the earth; I will destroy cities and their inhabitants.’